astoilkov/jsblocks-seed/README.md

 # jsblocks-seed

-Starting template for a jsblocks project
+Starting template for jsblocks project

 ## Run the project